juansaav/API/README.md

 # REST API

 The REST API is described below.
+Only "Create user" and "Login" services are public.
+For the rest you must add an Authorization header "Bearer token" in order to call them.

 ## Create user